 The Planning Commission encourages community feedback in the public hearings as part of the process for adoption of each ordinance.
-All public hearing notices will be published in the Chisago County Press and posted at the town hall posting board.
+All public hearing notices will be published in the County News Review, Chisago County Press and posted at the town hall posting board.
 Notices may also be found in the Public Notices on the home page of this website.

 Planning Commission Members:

-- Mike Willcoxen- Vice Chair
+- Jeff Johnson, Vice Chair

-- Phil Carlson- Member
+- Susie Brooks, Member

-- Jeff Johnson- Member
+- Dick Stiers, Member

 Land Use Permits

-Land Use Premits are required to allow specific types of development.
+Land Use Permits are required to allow specific types of development.
 There are certain uses of land or types of businesses that may have an impact on their community.
 These uses are carefully reviewed through the land use permit process.